This post contains affiliate links which means I may receive a commission at no extra cost to you if you purchase after clicking one of my links.

 I still remember the day I started thinking about using cloth diapers.
 I had no idea that people still used them until I stumbled upon some forum post somewhere that offered it as a green and economical solution for the tons of diapers that babies go through.

-I just had one question on my mind while I tried to comprehend this.
+There was just one question on my mind while I tried to comprehend this.

 This “how” would come up again and again.
 How do I use them?
-How do I wash them?
-How do I buy them?
+What about washing them?
+Where do I buy them?
 How do I choose a brand?

 How To Know If Cloth Diapers Are Right For My Family